sravimohan/ng-app-tabs/README.md

 # Angular Application Tabs Example

-This example demostrates the example of creating application level tabs by using RouteReuseStrategy
+This example demostrates the example of creating application level tabs by using RouteReuseStrategy.

+- Each tab is treated as a route
+- The tab state is maintained by implementing RouteReuseStrategy and persisting state in a signal store

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.